-While there are a few familiar faces like Kane, Quick and Cam Fowler, the majority of players will be participating in their first Olympics.
+While there are a few familiar faces like Patrick Kane and Ryan Suter, the majority of players will be participating in their first Olympics.

 Team USA Forwards

 Remember when Team North America took the 2016 World Cup of Hockey by storm?
-A bunch of those forwards will be leading the United States Olympic team in a few years.
-Auston Matthews, Jack Eichel and Johnny Gaudreau highlight a deep forward group with speed to burn.
+Most of their U.S.-born forwards will be leading the United States Olympic team in a couple years.
+Auston Matthews, Jack Eichel, and Johnny Gaudreau highlight a deep forward group with speed to burn.

 Kane is the elder statesman of the forward lineup and will likely still have some gas in the tank in 2022.
-He’s only gotten better since the previous Olympic Games and may not regress as quickly as others his age.
-Plus, having Eichel has his center will certainly translate into a strong offensive output for the international veteran.
+He’s only gotten better since the 2014 Olympic Games and may not regress as quickly as others his age.
+Plus, skating with Matthews and Gaudreau will surely spark otherworldly offensive creativity.

 Defending the United States